abridged/collabland-dev/docs/downstream-integrations/api/rate-limiting.md

 - **15 requests per second:**  Developers in the Paid Tier can make up to 15 API requests per second, ensuring a consistent flow of data for their applications.
 - **100000 requests per month:** With a significantly increased monthly limit of 1000,000 API requests, developers have greater flexibility to handle higher volumes of traffic and data processing.
-- **500 Max marketplace keys:** The Paid Tier allows the creation of up to 500 marketplace keys, enabling integration with a large number of Collab.Land's marketplace features.
+- **500 Max miniapp keys:** The Paid Tier allows the creation of up to 500 miniapp keys, enabling integration with a large number of Collab.Land's miniapp features.
 - **500 Max client apps:**  Developers can register and manage up to 500 client apps within the Paid Tier, facilitating integration with numerous projects simultaneously.
 - **Scopes:** [All allowed scopes](https://api.collab.land/scopes).